Masashi Hamauzu: Career

-A fan of the Final Fantasy games, Hamauzu decided to apply for a job at Square.
-Nobuo Uematsu was impressed with his résumé, and employed Hamauzu as a trainee in 1996.
-His debut came with the 1996 title Front Mission: Gun Hazard, with Uematsu, Yasunori Mitsuda, and Junya Nakano.
+A fan of the Final Fantasy games, Hamauzu decided to apply for a job at Square, where Nobuo Uematsu hired him as a trainee in 1996.
+His debut project was Front Mission: Gun Hazard with Uematsu, Yasunori Mitsuda, and Junya Nakano.
 Later the same year, he created four tracks for another multi-composer game, Tobal No. 1.
 Working with Nakano on these games, Hamauzu admired his musical style, and they became friends; they have later collaborated on several titles.
-Hamauzu's first solo project came in 1997 with Chocobo no Fushigina Dungeon.
+Hamauzu's first solo project came in 1997 with Chocobo's Mysterious Dungeon.
 Shortly after the title's release, Hamauzu and Yasuo Sako created Chocobo no Fushigina Dungeon Coi Vanni Gialli, an arranged album containing orchestral tracks from the game's music.
 Both the soundtrack and Coi Vanni Gialli were praised.
 For Final Fantasy VII, Hamauzu was the synthesizer programmer for the rendition of Joseph Haydn's "The Creation", and provided bass vocals in the eight-person chorus for "One-Winged Angel".

-In 1999, Hamauzu was assigned with scoring SaGa Frontier 2, replacing the SaGa series' long-time composer Kenji Ito.
-He spent some time conforming to the music Ito had established for the series, but eventually realized that he wanted to use his own unique style.
+In 1999, Hamauzu was assigned with scoring SaGa Frontier 2.
+He spent some time conforming to the music Kenji Ito had established for the series before realizing that he wanted to use his own unique style.
 The project introduced him to synthesizer programmer Ryo Yamazaki, whom he has worked with on most of his subsequent soundtracks.
 Hamauzu also released Piano Pieces "SF2" ~ Rhapsody on a Theme of SaGa Frontier 2, an arranged album featuring piano pieces of the game's music.
 In 2001, Hamauzu and Nakano were chosen to assist Uematsu in the production of the score for the critically acclaimed Final Fantasy X, based on their ability to create music that was different from Uematsu's style.
 Hamauzu also contributed the Piano Collections arranged album of the game, which he described as his most challenging work, and the track named "feel", an arrangement of "Hymn of the Fayth", from the EP feel/Go dream: Yuna & Tidus.